Why phone-cracking tools used by India’s law enforcers are increasingly raising privacy concerns

 Since Cellebrite had once offered to crack an iPhone for the FBI, we asked Hyderabad Police’s Prasad if they have been successful in cracking such devices.
 “While we are able to crack a few models of iPhones, we are also not able to crack others,” he responded.
 “However, we have other tools for that.”
 Prasad declined to name those tools, claiming that it would hamper future investigations.

-“Success rate of forensic tools available in State Cyber Crime Cell, Sahibzada Ajit Singh Nagar [in Mohali district of Punjab] is on the higher side,” Nilambari Jagdale Vijay, Punjab Police’s Additional Director General in Cyber Crime.
+“Success rate of forensic tools available in State Cyber Crime Cell, Sahibzada Ajit Singh Nagar [in Mohali district of Punjab] is on the higher side,” Nilambari Jagdale Vijay, Punjab Police’s Additional Inspector General in Cyber Crime.
 “As the technology gets upgraded every moment, encryption is a challenge in achieving success rate.”

 “We are not actually aware of what all capabilities that [the software tools] have but for us, it is a big challenge to actually get data from devices,” Delhi Police’s former Cyber Cell DCP Anyesh Roy had once said earlier during an interaction with MediaNama.